 Collecting debts owed to you can be frustrating and difficult.
 Sometimes owners and/or general contractors just need a little push to pay you the debt they owe you.
 Filing a mechanics lien can be that needed push.
-A mechanics lien prioritizes your debt and gets you paid.
-This is part of a 17-Part Series on How Mechanic Liens Work To Get You Paid.
+Among other things, a mechanics lien prioritizes your debt and gets you paid.

 Escalate Your Game